Current Industry Focus:

-Q. What opportunities are there for harmonization of food contact > regulations in the Asia Pacific region? > > Q. Which presentations (what session topic) are you most looking forward > to hearing about at Food Contact Asia?
+Q. What opportunities are there for harmonization of food contact regulations in the Asia Pacific region?

+Q. What are you most looking forward to at Food Contact Asia?

 The responds on our paper and the questions of the participants of our experiences with risk assessments.